F. A. Venter

 Francois Alwyn (Frans) Venter (27 November 1916 – 8 July 1997) was a prominent Afrikaans writer of the 20th century.
 His novels explored biblical religious themes, or cultural identities in the South African context.
-He also examined relations between white and black more closely in Wit oemfaan, which describes a white boy's discovery of the customs of the Zulu nation.
-Swart pelgrim on the other hand relates the experiences and observations of a migrant from a black rural setting to the industrialised, white-dominated environment.
-He may be best known for his novel Geknelde land (Afrikaans for Afflicted land), which describes the Eastern Cape Boer community living under Xhosa raids and the English governance of the 19th century.
+He also examined relations between white and black more closely in Wit Oemfaan, which describes a white boy's discovery of the customs of the Zulu nation.
+Swart Pelgrim on the other hand relates the experiences and observations of a migrant from a black rural setting to the industrialised, white-dominated environment.
+He may be best known for his novel Geknelde Land (Afrikaans for Afflicted Land), which describes the Eastern Cape Boer community living under Xhosa raids and the English governance of the 19th century.

 Early life

-He was born in Hopetown, and grew up on his parents' farm in the Britstown district.
-He attended rural schools at first, before attending the Strydenburg Secondary School, and matriculating from Hopetown High School in 1934.
-He studied at the University of Stellenbosch and commenced a career as journalist in 1938.
+Venter was born in Hopetown and grew up on his parents' farm in the Britstown district.
+He attended rural farm schools at first, then Strydenburg Secondary School, matriculating from Hopetown High School in 1934.
+He studied at the University of Stellenbosch, where he obtained a BA degree.
+His interest in writing and journalism was already clear at that time, as he became the sub-editor of Die Stellenbosse Student, serving alongside future Afrikaans writers such as Ernst van Heerden, Audrey Blignault and W.A. de Klerk.

 Adult career

+Venter wanted to complete an MA degree as well but had to halt his studies due to financial reasons.
+His first job in 1938 was at Cape Town's Die Suiderstem newspaper, working alongside writers such as Abraham Jonker and E.B.
+Grosskopf.
+After a stint in 1941 at Pretoria newspaper Die Volkstem, under editor C.S.
+Coetzee, he returned to Die Suiderstem in Cape Town, where he became parliamentary reporter and news editor.

+In 1946, he was appointed as the editor of Die Suidwes-Afrikaner, the official newspaper of the United National South West Party in Windhoek, South West Africa (now Namibia).
+Through the close alliance of the UNSWP with South Africa's United Party, Venter moved to Johannesburg in 1952 to become the United Party's head of information.
+For a short period, he had ambitions to get involved in politics but was not very successful.
+After losing an election in South West Africa as a candidate for the UNSWP, he tried again in 1953 for the United Party but lost again.

-For 25 years he worked as a journalist in Cape Town, Pretoria, Windhoek and Johannesburg.
+For 25 years, he worked as a journalist in Cape Town, Pretoria, Windhoek and Johannesburg.
 He also wrote popular fiction, under the pseudonyms Meiring Fouché, Elske te Water, René Stegmann and Marius de Jongh.
-In 1960 he began farming in the Kenhardt district near Vanwyksvlei, where his parents had resided since the 1930s.
-In 1967 he had to leave the northern Cape due to declining health and settled in Strand, meaning to write full-time.
+In 1960, he began farming in the Kenhardt district near Vanwyksvlei, where his parents had resided since the 1930s.
+In 1967, he had to leave the northern Cape due to declining health and settled in Strand, meaning to write full-time.
 In 1970, however, he returned to farming, this time as viticulturist at Vredendal in the Olifants river valley.
 In 1976 when his health deteriorated again, he retired for good from farming and returned to Strand.